 As per the standard chess rules, en passant is completely legal in chess.
-There is a clear description about en passant in the FIDE Laws of Chess (FIDE is the international governing body of chess) article 220.127.116.11 and 18.104.22.168.
+There is a clear description of en passant in the FIDE Laws of Chess (FIDE is the international governing body of chess) articles 18.104.22.168 and 22.214.171.124.

-So, as per the standard rules en passant occurs only when the pawn that is going to capture opponent’s pawn is on its fifth rank, if opponent’s pawn moves two steps in adjacent file and the capture is done on the immediate next move.
+So, as per the standard rules en passant occurs only when the pawn that is going to capture the opponent’s pawn is on its fifth rank if the opponent’s pawn moves two steps in an adjacent file and the capture is done on the immediate next move.

-If any of the above three things don’t happen then en passant is not considered as legal.
+If any of the above three things don’t happen then en passant is not considered legal.

 Now, ahead I am going to explain these three conditions in more detail plus I will also explain some additional confusions that you may have related to this topic.
 I am going to simplify everything for you and clear all your doubts.
 Just relax and continue reading!

 Now before we dive in, for those who don’t know what is a ‘file’ and ‘rank’ in chess, here’s a brief description.
-Ahead in my explanation this two terms will be used heavily so make sure that you know them properly.
+Ahead of my explanation these two terms will be used heavily so make sure that you know them properly.

 Rank means the rows that go side to side across the chessboard.
 Each rank is denoted by a number.
-There are in total 8 ranks in a chessboard.
+There are in total 8 ranks on a chessboard.

 File means the vertical columns in the chessboard.
-Each of the files are denoted using english alphabets from a to h.
-There are total 8 files in chessboard.
-Thus there are total 64 squares in the chessboard.
+Each of the files is denoted using the English alphabet from a to h.
+There is a total of 8 files on the chessboard.
+Thus there is a total of 64 squares on the chessboard.

 En Passant- Quick Digest